 DIFFERENTIAL DIAGNOSIS — The differential diagnosis of endometrial hyperplasia includes other conditions that present with abnormal uterine bleeding.
 Women with presumed uterine bleeding should be evaluated to confirm that the source of the blood is the uterus, and not another part of the genital tract or the anus or rectum.
 The etiologies of uterine bleeding and other sources of genital tract bleeding are discussed separately.
 (See "Differential diagnosis of genital tract bleeding in women".)

 In addition, for women who present with abnormal finding on cervical cytology, the differential diagnosis includes benign endometrium and cervical neoplasia.
-(See "Cervical and vaginal cytology: Interpretation of results", section on 'Benign-appearing endometrial cells in a woman ≥40 years' and "Cervical cytology: Evaluation of atypical and malignant glandular cells", section on 'Risk of premalignant or malignant disease'.)
+(See "Cervical and vaginal cytology: Interpretation of results (Pap test report)", section on 'Benign-appearing endometrial cells in women ≥45 years' and "Cervical cytology: Evaluation of atypical and malignant glandular cells", section on 'Risk of premalignant or malignant disease'.)